 Dr. Nene said, “There is evidence that if you were to appropriately treat the child or adolescent, they may not become an adult patient.
 That is what this is about.”

 His experiences in child and adolescent psychiatry and his approach to parent relationships have a positive effect and influence on the rest of the team.

 Along with his duties at Bloom Health Centers, Dr. Nene stays busy with his wife and family, coaching soccer for his 7-year-old son and running around after his 5-year-old daughter.
 Whether he is at home, on the playing field, or in the office, he is determined to leave a positive influence on the mental health of the next generation.

-While Dr. Nene is unable to add new patients to his caseload, we encourage you to contact us to schedule an appointment with one of our experienced child and adolescent psychiatrists in Annapolis, Arlington, Baltimore, Bethesda, Catonsville, Columbia, Gaithersburg, Leesburg, or Towson.
+While Dr. Nene is unable to add new patients to his caseload, we encourage you to contact us to request an appointment with one of our experienced child and adolescent psychiatrists in Annapolis, Arlington, Baltimore, Bethesda, Catonsville, Columbia, Gaithersburg, Leesburg, or Towson.